 - Math: Untimed, 1.5 hour average testing time

-Dexterity Testing is held on Fridays only from 8:00 a.m. - 12:00 noon on a walk-in basis.
+Dexterity Testing is held on Tuesday from 4:30-5:30 p.m. and on Thursday and Friday from 8-11:30 a.m. on a walk-in basis.
 Dexterity testing is a manual test to show hand/eye coordination.
 Average testing time is less than 20 minutes.

 *Initial TABE Testing fee is free and each re-test is $15